 - A. Workforce members may not give or accept any gift, favor or entertainment from a policyholder, claimant, agent, provider, vendor, regulator, customer or public official that could be perceived to influence the recipient's sound business judgment.
 The purpose of business entertainment and gifts should be to create good will and to establish a good working relationship, not to gain an unfair or improper advantage or to affect the exercise of a person's sound business judgment.
-For this purpose, a "gift", "favor" or "entertainment" includes, but is not limited to, any gratuitous service, loan, discount, money or article of value, but does not include loans from financial institutions on customary terms, articles of nominal value ordinarily used for sales promotion, ordinary "business lunches," or reasonable entertainment consistent with local social and business custom. - B. The Company is committed to respecting the standards of other persons and entities it deals with.
+For this purpose, a "gift", "favor" or "entertainment" includes, but is not limited to, any gratuitous service, loan, discount, money, free membership or article of value, but does not include loans from financial institutions on customary terms, articles of nominal value ordinarily used for sales promotion, ordinary "business lunches," or reasonable entertainment consistent with local social and business custom. - B. The company is committed to respecting the standards of other persons and entities it deals with.
 As a result, if the standards of another person or entity concerning gifts, favors and entertainment are more restrictive than ours, we will abide by their standards as they apply to their employees to the extent that we are aware of them. - C. Workforce members are required to disclose receipt of any gifts or entertainment exceeding \$100 in value for a single gift or, for more than a single instance within the annual reporting period, exceed \$500 in total value.
-If possible, workforce members are encouraged to obtain leadership approval prior to accepting gifts, favors or entertainment exceeding \$100 in value. - D. Workforce members may not give or receive monetary gifts.
+If possible, workforce members are encouraged to obtain leadership approval prior to accepting gifts, favors or entertainment exceeding \$100 in value.
+Examples of gifts that are typically acceptable to receive include, but are not limited to: a gift card to a coffee shop, a fruit basket, a raffle prize, or an umbrella. - D. Workforce members may not give or receive monetary or cash equivalent gift cards.
+Gift cards and certificates that are not merchant specific are considered cash equivalent.
 Articles of nominal value ordinarily used for sales for promotion may be exchanged.
 The exchange of business courtesies, such as reasonable and occasional meals and entertainment consistent with social and business custom, is also permissible.
 No inducements may be offered or accepted from state or federal government workforce members.
-Workforce members should exercise good judgment in offering or accepting meals, entertainment or other gratuities. - E. The temporary receipt by a workforce member of a donation to a Company sponsored charitable event shall not constitute the acceptance/receipt of a gift.
-Workforce members may not receive cash even if it is intended for a Company sponsored charitable event but should encourage cash donations to be made directly to the charitable organization.
-For purpose of this section, Company sponsored event is an event where the Company is an official sponsor. one where a Company executive serves on the board as part of his/her corporate responsibilities, or an event that has been approved by management. - F. When in doubt as to whether particular gifts and entertainment are appropriate, workforce members should consult with his or her direct supervisor.
+Workforce members should exercise good judgment in offering or accepting meals, entertainment or other gratuities to avoid any improper influence or the appearance of a conflict. - E. The temporary receipt by a workforce member of a donation to a company sponsored charitable event shall not constitute the acceptance/receipt of a gift.
+Workforce members may not receive cash even if it is intended for a company sponsored charitable event but should encourage cash donations to be made directly to the charitable organization.
+For purpose of this section, company sponsored event is an event where the company is an official sponsor, one where a company executive serves on the board as part of his/her corporate responsibilities, or an event that has been approved by management. - F. When in doubt as to whether particular gifts and entertainment are appropriate, workforce members should consult with their direct supervisor.